 =sum(A1:A5), the simple bits of text that add, average, and calculate your values.
 They're what make spreadsheets a powerful tool for crunching numbers and text.
 Macros are the next step: They're tools that automate simple tasks and help you get more done in less time.
 Here's how to unlock that new part of your Excel skill set by building your own macros in Excel.

-Macros are code that automate work in a program—they let you add your own tiny features and enhancements to help you accomplish exactly what you need to do.
+Macros are code that automate work in a program—they let you add your own tiny features and enhancements to help you accomplish exactly what you need to do, quickly with just a click of abutton.
 In a spreadsheet tool like Excel, macros can be especially powerful.
 Hidden behind the normal user interface, they are more powerful than standard functions you enter into a cell (e.g.

 These macros make Excel work for you.
 They replace actions that you do manually—everything from formatting cells, copying values, and calculating totals.
 So with a few clicks you can quickly replace repetitive tasks.